The list of ‘must-have’ website engagement tools is seemingly never-ending. How do you know which tools are right for you?

 Then, once customers have tested the product, they are far more likely to purchase one of their premium packages.

 For example, accountants can offer tools like budget calculators.
 Clothing retailers can offer interactive quizzes to help customers find new styles.
+So, take a little time to think it over.
 What free tool might you be able to offer?

 To make sure your website is as engaging as possible, you need to examine where your strategies are going right and wrong.
 The best way to do this is by analysing your website’s data.
 The below tools can help you get started.